What is Fibre?

 To help increase the amount of fibre your child has in their diet, make sure to include a variety of foods.
 Below are some examples of foods that are high in fibre:

-Fibre is an important part of your little ones diet and including it does have many benefits - just remember though that smaller tummies mean babies don’t need as much!
+Fibre is an important part of your little ones diet and including it does have many benefits – you can enhance their intake by adding fruits, veggies and carbohydrates

 If your child struggles with gut health concerns, such as constipation, bloating, or just general discomfort, then it’s always best to seek help from a specialist paediatric dietitian and a GP.